Debra Prinzing

 Thank you for listening!
 Sending love, from my cutting garden to you! (c) Missy Palacol Photography

 I’m Debra Prinzing, host and producer of the Slow Flowers Show & Podcast.
 The Slow Flowers Podcast is engineered and edited by Andrew Brenlan.
 The content and opinions expressed here are either mine alone or those of my guests alone, independent of any podcast sponsor or other person, company or organization.
 Next week, you’re invited to join me in putting more Slow Flowers on the table, one stem, one vase at a time.
+Thanks so much for joining us today and I’ll see you next week!

 Music credits:

-Georgii; Turning on the Lights; Gaena
+Chymique; Turning On the Lights; Gaena

 by Blue Dot Sessions